 If you have a large property with a lot of trees, you should look for a leaf blower with a lot of power.
 That way, your job of moving a lot of leaves long distances will be easier and faster.

-According to Wirecutter, you should take air speed and air volume measurements with a grain of salt, as there is no industry standard for how to gather these stats.
+Pro tip: Always take air speed and air volume measurements with a grain of salt, as there is no industry standard for how to gather these stats.
 Don’t base your decision solely on the manufacturer’s claims.

 Think about your property.
 How much distance will your leaf blower have to cover?
 Does your yard have obstacles (trees, gardens, swimming pool, etc.) that you’ll need to maneuver around?